bbawj/obsidian-semantic-search/README.md

 1. Clone the repo
 2. cd into the newly created folder and run `yarn install`
 3. Run `yarn run dev`
-4. You will obtain an error message from step 3, this is expected due to the dependency on [obsidian rust template](https://github.com/rachtsingh/obsidian-rust-template) which was used to generate the build tools for developing this plugin with Rust and WASM.
-To solve it, run `yarn run dev` again.

 ## Note
 This plugin is very much experimental at the moment, use it at your own risk.
 Testing is done on Windows.